celiopassos/linear-algebra-done-right-solutions/Chapter 03 - Linear Maps/3E - Products and Quotients of Vector Spaces.md

 $$

 and so $T$ is injective.
-Thus $T$ is an isomorphism, as desired.
+Thus, $T$ is an isomorphism, as desired.

 _Exercise 4_